acrcloud/acrcloud_sdk_unity3d/README.md

 ```

 # Example
-You must replace "XXXXXXXX" below with your project's host, access_key and access_secret, and add ACRCloudSDKDemo as a component to Main Camera, test the package.
+You must replace "XXXXXXXX" below with your project's host, access_key and access_secret in ACRCloudWorker.cs,
+and add ACRCloudSDKDemo as a component to Main Camera, test the package.
 ```c
     /**
       *